 General Info – summary

-This small Tree with its smoothish grey, bark is often several-stemmed with visible dark lenticels and may reach 5m high.
-Simple Leaves have scalloped margins and are 3-5 veined from the base.
-Small, late opening, 5-merous, bisexual and white Flowers are regular.
+This small Tree with its smoothish grey, bark is often several-stemmed with visible dark lenticels & is up to 5m high.
+Simple Leaves have scalloped margins & are 3-5 veined from the base.
+Small, late opening, 5-merous, bisexual & white regular Flowers open with leaves.
 Distinctive long and flat-ended staminodes are present.
-Fruit is a capsule within the aging reddish petals that aids the wind dispersal of tiny seeds.
+Fruit is a capsule within the aging reddish petals that aid the wind dispersal of the tiny seeds.

 Description